DazhonH/Cryptocurrency-Data-ETL-Pipeline/README.md

 Transform: Normalized JSON data into a data frame, cleaned the data, and added relevant date columns.

 Load: Loaded the processed data into Google.
-Pulled a few SQL queries based on the questions provided.
+Executed SQL queries to derive insights.